-- Apply in person at one of these SSA office locations listed below.
+- Apply in person at one of the SSA office locations listed below.

 Apply for and Manage Medi-Cal Benefits Online

-The MyBenefits CalWIN website is the fast, easy way for Orange County residents to apply for and manage public assistance services online, including Medi-Cal.
+The MyBenefits CalWIN website is a fast, easy way for Orange County residents to apply for and manage public assistance services online, including Medi-Cal.

 With a MyBenefits CalWIN account, you can perform the following tasks online: